LPC-CSDept/csci-assignments-Atypics3/Final/q2_explanation.md

 ## Temporary Registers (`$t__`):

-- `$t0` = digits to be inputted (3 by default since we're inputting only 3 digits).
-- `$t1` = counter for counting digits (set to 100 by default due to 3 digits being inputted).
+- `$t0` = the upper immediate.
-- `$t2` = the upper immediate of 0xFFFF that will be used in the program.
+- `$t4` = holds the value that is read from the status register.
-- `$t3` = a temporary register.
+- `$t5` = holds the value that is read from the cause register.

 ## Saved Registers (`$s__`):

-- `$s0` = used to hold the data for the receiver register and is also used in the algorithm to move the inputted value into the correct place
+- `$s0` = holds `q` (or 133 in ASCII).
+This is used to stop the program when the user types in 'q' in the console.
-- `$s1` = used to add the value in $s0 to get the total.

 ## Other Registers:

-- `$a0` = argument register to be used for syscall and holds the final result.
+- `$a0` = argument register to be used for reading/writing from the cause and status registers.
+It is also used to get the appropriate code for syscalls.
-- `$v0` = expression evaluation register to be used for syscall.
+- `$v0` = holds the value of `stackPtr1` and other variables (such as the upper immediate or to assist in syscalls) in the program.
   <br/><br/>

 ## Settings: